michaelmangelsdorf/Sonne8/Work_in_progress/README.txt

 C (CALL)
 Like trap, but with a source register.
 DC and WC are scrounged (not available).

-W (Working register)
+O (Origin register)
-A general purpose register which is also an address register.
-During call or trap instructions, the address offset of the next instruction to execute upon return is saved into W. During RET, the return offset is restored from W.
+During call or trap instructions, the address offset of the next instruction to execute upon return is saved into O. During RET, the return offset is restored from O.

 A, B, R (Accumulator Registers)
 The ALU functions IDA (=A) and IDB (=B) as well as corresponding GET-PUT instructions can be used to read A and B.